manzhakdotcom/Menu-Extension-for-bbPress/readme.txt

 * With this plugin you can now add a bbPress links to existing WordPress menu.

+If you have suggestions or bugfixes for the plugin, please report them on [Github](https://github.com/manzhakdotcom/bbPress-Menu-Extension).

+**Languages**

+`bbPress Menu Extension for bbPress as been translated into the following languages:

+1. English
+2. Russian
+`

-Plugin Developed by Manzhak [Visit website](http://www.manzhak.com)
+Plugin Developed by Sergius Manzhak [Visit website](http://www.manzhak.com)

 == Installation ==